Pyragon/CryoConnection/README.md

 public class RetrievePerson {

     public static void main(String[] args) {
-        //Creating an instance of ConnectionManager
+        //Creating an instance of ConnectionManager.
+This should only be done once in your project to ensure proper connection pooling.
         ConnectionManager manager = new ConnectionManager();

         //Getting an instance of DBConnection using the 'test_db' database